ros-gbp/opencv2-release/modules/highgui/doc/reading_and_writing_images_and_video.rst

 .. ocv:cfunction:: CvCapture* cvCaptureFromFile( const char* filename )
 .. ocv:pyoldfunction:: cv.CaptureFromFile(filename) -> CvCapture

-    :param filename: name of the opened video file
+    :param filename: name of the opened video file (eg. video.avi) or image sequence (eg. img_%02d.jpg, which will read samples like img_00.jpg, img_01.jpg, img_02.jpg, ...)

     :param device: id of the opened video capturing device (i.e. a camera index).
 If there is a single camera connected, just pass 0.